AndrewQuijano/Treespace_REU_2017/README.md

 ## Authors and Acknowledgment
 Code Author: Andrew Quijano
+The code under *phylo_generator* was created by Louxin Zhang, see his original code [here](https://github.com/LX-Zhang/Phylogenetic-Networks)

 Please cite the papers from which the algorithms are derived from if you use this library.